Best Motorola Phones Android Central 2021

 If we had to choose

-Almost all of Motorola's phones these days are targeted at the low or mid-end markets, and of all the devices currently in its portfolio, the one that stands out as the clear winner is the Moto G Power.
+Almost all of the best Motorola phones these days are targeted at the low or mid-end markets.
+Of all the devices currently in its portfolio, the one that stands out as the clear winner is the Moto G Power.
 The G Power offers a near-perfect balance of offering a modern design and great specs at an affordable price, and we especially love that it works on every carrier in the U.S.

 There's no denying that the G Power is an awesome value, but if you're someone that really needs to stretch their dollars, the Moto E (2020) or Moto G Fast are also worth considering.
 No, these aren't the most exciting Android handsets out there, but they deliver reliable day-to-day experiences while keeping costs to a minimum.